F Lizard Fun Facts

 3.Today is all about chameleons!
 Chameleons actually do not automatically change colors to blend in perfectly with their environment.
 For example if they are sitting in a purple box they will not change to purple to match the occasion.
 They do however, have multiple layers of skin, each with different colored pigments.
 A chameleon can contract or expand those pigments to help them show more through its skin allowing it to change a little of its color.
 A chameleon’s eyes are also very unique.
 Chameleons have two cone shaped structures that extend from their heads and have a hole for its pupil.
 Because of this unique eye structure, chameleons are able to look at two different things at the same time!(One eye looks at one thing and the other eye looks at another)

 4. Some lizards have the ability to breathe underwater!
-These lizards are 6 species on anoles.These lizards can not swim fully but swim similarly to scuba diving.
+These lizards are 6 species of anoles.These lizards can not swim fully but swim similarly to scuba diving.
 They can do this by blowing a bubble of air beside their heads, and then they inflate the bubbles of air that this made, then the lizards can draw the oxygen from the air back into their nostrils.

 5. Sticking to the water theme of last week, Basilisk lizards have the ability to run on water.
 These lizards are also called the Jesus Lizard.
 These lizards are better able to do this because of fridges on their third, fourth, and fifth toes as well as their momentum.
 They run on top of a body of water and take advantage on the surface tension on the surface of the water to ensure they they do not fall in.

 6. Most lizards cannot swim!
 The only species of lizard that can swim is that marine galapagos lizard.
 This lizard swims to scrape algae to eat.
-Marine Galapagos lizards can even hold their breath for 1 hour!
+Marine Galapagos lizards can even hold their breath for 1 hour!.

 8.Lizards can store up to 60% of their total body fat in their tail.
 This makes their tail a valuable fat reserve for the lizards.
 An example of this is the african fat tailed gecko.